kifbv/aws-terraform-static-website/README.md

 Resources Provided
 ------------------

-- two s3 buckets, one for the root domain, one for the www domain
+- s3 bucket for the root domain
 - route 53 hosted zone with A records for root and www domain + Name Servers (see Outputs below)
 - cloudfront distribution with s3 origin